MENTAL HEALTH & COMMUNITY RESOURCES

 Text 741741 from anywhere in the nation to reach a counselor.

-Visit the Eagle Valley Behavioral Health website to connect with resources to support your own or someone else's mental health.
+Visit the Mountain Strong to connect with resources to support your own or someone else's mental health.

 The Eagle County School District Calming Room is a virtual space for resources that help to relieve stress and anxiety, including guided meditations, puzzles & games, and live animal cameras.